nobnari/MC_AF01/README.md

 - Give a "screaming goat" a piece of paper and it screams.
 - Slime appears when a field is disturbed.
 - Putting a gold block on a pumpkin turns it into a cake.
-- Sneaking shows the current coordinates and the direction you are facing.
+- Sneaking shows the current coordinate and the direction you are facing.
 - Drop 16 or more items and they disappear.
 - Crafting an item gives you EXP.